Mars: Modeling Context & State Representations with Contrastive Learning for End-to-End Task-Oriented Dialog: Dialog Context Representation Analysis

 \section{Dialog Context Representation Analysis}

-To further verify the effectiveness of Mars-P, we use the average cosine similarity to measure the similarity of encoder continuous representation between dialog context and corresponding dialog/action state on the MultiWOZ 2.0 test set, as illustrated in Figure~\ref{fig:evaluate}.
-As shown in Table~\ref{tab:ablation3}, Mars-P achieves higher similarity, thus obtaining a continuous representation of the dialogue context that is semantically more consistent with its semantic representation.
+To further analyze dialog context and semantic state representations of Mars-P and Mars-G, we would measure the similarity of continuous encoder representation between dialog context and corresponding belief/action state on the MultiWOZ 2.0 test set, as illustrated in Figure~\ref{fig:evaluate}.
+Table~\ref{tab:context_1} shows the average L2-normalized Euclidean distance between dialog context and corresponding belief/action state representations.
+Table~\ref{tab:context_2} shows the Euclidean distance between the centroids of these two L2-normalized representation spaces.
+The centroid is the average of all the points in the representation space.
+T5 denotes the result before training on the MultiWOZ 2.0.
+We find the distance between dialog context and corresponding semantic state representations changes a little before and after training.
+Mars-P achieves a smaller distance, thus obtaining a continuous representation of the dialogue context that is semantically more consistent with its semantic state representation.
+The distance of Mars-G is enormous, demonstrating Mars-G achieves more diverse dialog context representations, different from semantic state representations.

-Moreover, we use the average Euclidean distance to measure the distance of encoder continuous representation space between all dialog contexts and all dialog/action states for Mars-G and the baseline system, as illustrated in Figure~\ref{fig:evaluate}.
-Specifically, for every dialog context representation, we compute the distance expectation between it and all dialog/action state representations, representing the distance between two representation spaces.
-As shown in Table~\ref{tab:ablation4}, the distance of the encoder representation space in Mars-G is significantly farther than that of the baseline system.
-This indicates that Mars-G could expand the boundary between the two representation spaces, thus making it easier for the model to distinguish dialog context and dialog/action states for all subsequent turns.